Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Answer-Conditioned Rationale (ACR) Filtering

-We generate answer-conditioned reasoning (ACR) traces by augmenting each training prompt with a label-revealing block that asks the model to produce a short justification while avoiding explicit leakage language.
-The template is shown in \Cref{fig:acr-template}.
+For hard prompts, MinervaRL generates answer-conditioned rationale (ACR) traces by augmenting the original training prompt with a label-revealing block.
+The ACR prompt provides the ground-truth label(s), optionally includes a truncated canonical reference, and asks the model to produce a short justification that ends in the same final-answer format required by the original task.
+The prompt explicitly discourages leakage language, such as stating that the answer was provided. \Cref{fig:acr-template} shows the template.